edbarrett/EasyEM/README.md

 EasyEM is a Python package geared towards electromagnetic fields.
 The goal of this package is to make problem solving, simulation and modeling, and visualization easier.

 A few of the current operations include:
- - Perform basic mathematical operations common in electromagnetics.
+ - Perform mathematical operations common in electromagnetics.
  - Coordinate system conversions.

 ## Using EasyEM